AaronTraas/Notes/Recipes/Cassoulet.md

 * 1-2 quarts chicken stock or water + chicken bullion
 * 28 g  unflavored gelatin (optional; use if you aren't using home-made stock)
 * 2 sprigs rosemary
 * 3 sprigs thyme
 * 2 bay leaves
-* salt and pepper to taste

-## Hardware:

-- 6 qt.
-Dutch oven
-- Wooden spoon or silicone spatula
+* salt and peppe   spoon or silicone spatula

 ## Directions: